British Rail Class 309: Preservation

-624 was sold to the Lavender Line and arrived in 2018.
+Unit 624 was sold to the Lavender Line and arrived in 2018.
 Minor conservation work was carried out, but due to changing priorities at the railway, the set was put up for sale in 2021.
-In March 2022, the unit was purchased by the CEPG, funded by a private benefactor.
-It remained at the Lavender line in storage while options for future preservation were explored.

-In May 2024, it was announced that the long term future of 624 had been secured.
-BDTC 75965 and MBS 61928 have been donated to the East Anglian Railway Museum, where a full restoration of both vehicles has been committed to.
+In March 2022, the unit was purchased by the CEPG, funded by a private benefactor with it remaining at the Lavender line.
+In May 2024 BDTC 75965 and MBS 61928 were donated to the East Anglian Railway Museum for full restoration of both vehicles.
 Due to a lack of space at the EARM DTS 75972 has been donated to the Rushden, Higham and Wellingborough Railway who intend to restore it to operational condition.